sleekits/sleekits.github.io/_posts/2021-04-11-trading-strategy-optimization.md

 ### Data Acquisition

 The raw material for Machine Learning is data, which is defined by the  key performance indicators (KPIs) produced by a trading strategy over a given period.
 Several trading platforms, such as [TradingView](https://www.tradingview.com/gopro/?share_your_love=sleekits), provide a set of [indicators](https://www.tradingview.com/support/solutions/43000561856-how-are-strategy-tester-report-values-calculated-and-what-do-they-mean/) to assess how effective your strategy performs in back testing using net profit, percent profitable, profit factor and the like.
 All these KPIs help us to quantify the strategy outcome over time for a particular asset.
 We can combine the inputs' value with the KPIs to produce a predictive ML model, assess the stability of the strategy and optimize the performance.
-The sleekits team has developed a Robotic Process Automation (RPA) Solution to perform the data acquisition model shown in the figure below.
+The Sleekits team has developed a Robotic Process Automation (RPA) Solution to perform the data acquisition model shown in the figure below.
 The RPA solution collects the inputs that define the strategy for a target asset (e.g. BTC, Tesla, etc) and the resulting KPIs from the strategy execution over a testing period.
 The data acquisiton solution can be configured to run automatically for a predefined number of times or until a stop criterion is reached.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/strategy-optimization/sleekits-data-acquisition.png" alt="">
   <figcaption>Data Acquisition Model</figcaption>
 </figure>

-The figure illustrates that a trading strategy can be thought as a collection of interconnected layers of inputs (floats, boolean, etc), which produce a set of outputs that quantify the performance (KPIs).
-These two sets of data can be stored and manipulated using data science tools to extract strategy insights.
+The figure shows how a trading strategy can be thought as a collection of interconnected layers of inputs (floats, boolean, etc), which produce a signal to sell, buy or hold the asset.
+Such signals generate a set of outputs that quantify the performance (KPIs).
+The inputs and KPIs are stored and manipulated using data science tools to extract strategy insights.

 ### ML Modeling

-The ML modeling performed over the data helps us to understand the relationship between the inputs and the KPIs.
+The ML modeling applied over the data helps us to understand the relationship between the inputs, the KPIs and the cost function under optimization.
 The model is constrained to the granularity of the data and the time frame it represents.
-Therefore, our methodology analyzes the quality of the model, the magnitude of the coefficients associated with each inputs and the overall stability.
+Therefore, our methodology analyzes the quality of the model, the magnitude of the coefficients associated with each input and the overall stability.

 An example of ML modeling for a momentum strategy for ETH is illustrted in the figure below, where the weighted profit factor (WPF) is defined as a function of the inputs.
 The coefficient of determination **R2** measures how well the real values fit the prediction of the model.
 In our example, R2 ~ 88% of the WPF can be explained by a given set of inputs.
 It is worth noting that the ML model in this example contains more than 50 inputs, but the figure shows only the most important ones sorted by magnitude.

 The information that we require to initialize the optimization algorithms lies in the coefficients and their characteristics.
-The linear ML model reveals that an increment of one unit of *input-17* results in an increment about 300 units in the WPF.
-Similar analysis can done for the rest of the coefficients.
+For instance, the linear ML model reveals that an increment of one unit of *input-17* results in an increment about 300 units in the WPF.
+Similar analysis is done for the rest of the coefficients to determine the stability of the strategy, the implicit constraints each input imposes to the KPIs and the set of inputs or conditions that do not provide an edge to the strategy.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/strategy-optimization/sleekits-ml-coefficients.png" alt="">